tiy-tn-fee-2016-summer/assignments/04-site-layout/README.md

 To complete this assignment correctly, you must use all of the following in your layout:

-  * Use SCSS variables, selector nesting, and parent context `&`
+  * Use CSS variables, selector nesting, and parent context `&`
   * Use any CSS layout properties you want to make the design work well, but you must make some use of _Flexbox_ specifically.

 ## Hard Mode